-- 2.1 The objects of The Watt Club (the Club) shall be set out in The Watt Club Constitution (the Constitution). - 2.2 The role and membership of the Club shall be set out in the Constitution. - 2.3 There shall be a Council of the Club (the Council), which shall act on behalf of the Club in the furtherance of its objects. - 2.4 The role and membership of the Council shall be set out in the Constitution. - 2.5 A Branch of the Club means an organisation approved by the Council and affiliated to the Club.
+- 2.1.
+The objects of The Watt Club (the Club) shall be set out in The Watt Club Constitution (the Constitution). - 2.2.
+The role and membership of the Club shall be set out in the Constitution. - 2.3.
+There shall be a Council of the Club (the Council), which shall act on behalf of the Club in the furtherance of its objects. - 2.4.
+The role and membership of the Council shall be set out in the Constitution. - 2.5.
+A Branch of the Club means an organisation approved by the Council and affiliated to the Club.
 This is further defined in the Constitution.

-3. Appointment to the Court of Member(s) of The Graduates' Association
+3. Appointment to the Court of a Member of The Graduates' Association

-- 3.1 In pursuance of paragraph 1 (a) ii of Statute 4, a member(s) of the former Students and alumni of the University shall be elected by the Graduates' Association to be appointed to the Court. - 3.2 The Secretary or her or his nominee shall be the Returning Officer for the election.
-The procedure is described in Appendix A. - 3.3 The persons entitled to become candidates for election to the Court shall be the members (as defined in the Constitution) of The Watt Club on the date on which the notice inviting nominations is sent out with the exception of: - a) any member who is a member of Staff or a Student (in accordance with paragraph 1 (b) of Statute 4); - b) any member who is a member only by virtue of being an honorary graduate of the University; and - c) any member who applied for membership of the Club or was invited to join by the Council. - 3.4 In accordance with paragraph 1 (e) i of Statute 4, the member(s) of the Court referred to in this Ordinance shall hold office for a period of three years commencing on the date they are appointed and coming to an end on the third anniversary of the 1 August immediately following their date of appointment.
-Subject to paragraph 1 (e) v and paragraph 4 (b) in Statute 4, such members shall be eligible for reappointment for up to two further periods of three years. - 3.5 In accordance with paragraph 1 (e) (vi) of Statute 4, an individual may be elected to act as an alternate for the member elected in terms of paragraph 1 (a) (ii) of Statute 4 on occasions of absence of the elected member.
-The individual elected as an alternate shall receive information and papers provided to the Court members for each meeting and when attending meetings shall have the full rights, privileges and responsibilities associated with membership of the Court.
-The individual elected as an alternate shall be eligible to have the same opportunities for induction and development as those afforded to the elected member. - 3.6 The Secretary or her or his nominee shall be the Returning Officer for the election in terms of paragraph 3.5.
-The procedure is described in Appendix B. - 3.7 Should a vacancy arise in an appointment made in terms of paragraph 1 (a) ii of Statute 4 before the end of the term of office, the elected alternate individual shall assume full membership of the Court for the unexpired portion of the period of office and shall be eligible for reappointment for up to two further periods of three years.
+- 3.1.
+In pursuance of paragraph 1 (a) iii of Statute 4, a member of the former Students and alumni of the University shall be appointed to the Court.
+The procedure for making the appointment is described in the Appendix to this Ordinance E3. - 3.2.
+The persons entitled to become candidates for appointment to the Court shall be the members (as defined in the Constitution) of The Watt Club on the date on which the notice inviting applications (expressions of interest) is sent out with the exception of: - a) any member who is a member of Staff or a Student (in accordance with paragraph 1 (b) of Statute 4); - b) any member who is a member only by virtue of being an honorary graduate of the University; and - c) any member who applied for membership of the Club or was invited to join by the Council. - 3.3.
+In accordance with paragraph 1 (e) ii of Statute 4, the member(s) of the Court referred to in this Ordinance shall hold office for a period of three years commencing on the date they are appointed and coming to an end on the third anniversary of the date of their appointment.
+Subject to paragraph 1 (e) vi and paragraph 4 (b) in Statute 4, such members shall be eligible for reappointment for up to two further periods of up to three years, if successful in the selection process set out in the Appendix to this Ordinance E3.